andrewn488/Sales-Analytics-on-Cereal-Industry/README.md

 # Marketing-Campaign-Aanalysis
 Marketing Campaign Data that I analyzed to provide business insights and promote efficiency.
-Please read README
+Please read README.
+This project was built by an associate and I that dug through sales data from different cereal companies to get an idea of their different advertisement campaigns, and how efficient their marketing was.
+Based on that we then built a presentation and flexdashboard.
+It was really interesting trying to find the best statistical way optimize the sales and campaigns, really enjoyed this project.
+Please look through the html or markdown versions of the code to look through our techinical appendix, visuals and dashboard.